Which DIY Algorithm to Choose

 - As with all Loop versions, you can manually bolus at any time by pressing the Bolus icon in the center of AB’s Main Screen (same as Master Branch #4 above).
 Any bolus recommendation that you see when you press the Bolus icon will be 100% of the Recommended Bolus.

-AB can be built using the same process as the Master Branch- either via a zip file (the way that most people build) or via a Workspace build.
+The Master Branch can be built either via a zip file (the way that most people build) or via a Workspace build.
 Don’t be afraid to build using Workspace, you’ll find that the Build Script for Workspace builds is actually easier than the traditional zip file method.
-Both Master and AB branches can be built on an iPhone using iOS 12 or later.
+Master can be built on an iPhone using iOS 12 or later.